Measuring and Fitting your Cavallo Hoof Boots

 Click here to download your measuring chart! – Please note that printers can distort the actual measurements so be sure to compare it to a regular ruler before measuring.

-- The weight-bearing LENGTH indicates the SIMPLE size necessary.
-However, it is a good idea to take width measurements as well since that helps to confirm you have chosen the correct size
+- The weight-bearing LENGTH indicates the size necessary.
+Take width measurements as well since that helps to confirm you have chosen the correct size

 - You may wish to measure each hoof as they may differ in size requiring two different pairs.